 The history and lore surrounding gemstones is fascinating.
 Different gemstones are associated with certain months and birth gemstones are always popular.
 Gemstones have been used in healing beliefs for centuries.

 Gemstones and precious metals were also used as status symbols and currency through the ages.
 Gemstones have been given as tokens of love and affection, of luck and talisman, protection and healing.
 They have been cherished, revered, cursed and fought over for centuries and will always be part of our lives.

-I have been very fortunate to be able to use not just Agates and Quartzes in my jewellery making but also Rubies, Sapphires, Emeralds and Tanzanite to name but a few.
+I have been very fortunate to be able to use not just Agates and Quartzs in my jewellery making but also Rubies, Sapphires, Emeralds and Tanzanite to name but a few.

-I never imagined that I would be able to work with rare gemstones such as genuine Emeralds, Rubies or Russian Diopside, Himalayan Kyanite, Ethiopian Opal, Tanzanite or Larimar to name just a few.
+I never imagined that I would be able to work with rare gemstones such as genuine Emeralds, Rubies or Chrome Diopside, Himalayan Kyanite, Ethiopian Opal, Tanzanite or Larimar to name just a few.

 Tanzanite is said to be 1000 times rarer than diamonds, it is found in only 1 location in the world – Tanzania, Africa.
 The amount being mined is rapidly decreasing so it is possible that we may not be able to get quantities of Tanzanite in a few years.

 Rubies, Emeralds and Sapphires have been highly prized through the ages and were used in crowns to adorn the heads of royalty.
 Spinel has often been mistaken for Ruby and Sapphire and has also been used in royal jewellery.

 I also use silver, silver clay, wire, handmade polymer clay beads, resin, jewel enamel, glass and metal beads to create my jewellery.